Broken User Authentication

 – Credential Stuffing: Attackers use stolen username and password combinations from one site to gain unauthorized access to other accounts.

 – Brute Force Attacks: Automated tools can be employed to guess passwords until the correct one is found.
-If the application does not implement account lockout mechanisms, this method can be particularly effective.
+This method can be particularly effective if the application does not implement account lockout mechanisms.

-– Session Hijacking: Attackers can capture session tokens, allowing them to impersonate legitimate users without needing passwords.
+– Session Hijacking: Attackers can capture session tokens, impersonating legitimate users without needing passwords.

 – Exploitation of Weak Passwords: Default or weak passwords, such as “Password1” or “admin/admin,” provide an easy target for attackers.